Top 2020 Guide

 - "Het Spaanse Dorp: Polopos"

-The village of Polopos is 10 km behind the coastal town of La Mamola.
-It is high in the mountains (elevation 750 m) along a winding county road with spectacular views of the Mediterranean coastline and surrounding countryside.
+The traditional small mountain village of Polopos is 10 km behind the coastal town of La Mamola (in the Granada Province).
+It's high in the mountains -- elevation 750 m -- along a winding county road with SPECTACULAR views of the Mediterranean coastline... and surrounding countryside.

-Polopos is on the easternmost edge of the Costa Tropical and borders on the Almería province, a desert-like area that offers incredible attractions of its own.
+Polopos also borders on the Almería Province, a desert-like area that offers incredible attractions of its own...

 Polopos - A Typical Andalusian Village